larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Complete Arch Linux Tutorial (KDE Plasma + Wayland w/ Automounting Partitions)

-This is a Arch installation guide for noobs who want a working system to game on that's straight forward with a DE that is most like Windows and usually the one most people want to use because of that, at least for their first DE.
+This is an **OPINIONATED** Arch installation guide for regular folks who just want a working system to game on that's straight forward with a DE that is most like Windows and usually the one most people want to use because of that, at least for their first DE.
 I've used every DE and WM that is both trendy and some obscure, I started with KDE Plasma and Arch Linux.
 I always come back to both eventually.
 It's fun to try out new things, but KDE Plasma is OP at the moment I am writing this.
 It's fully featured, they finally have a good process in eliminating bugs which plagued the DE before, and it's very easy to customize.
 Most DEs and WMs have